RolePlayingAuto/AutoXpSquire/README.md

 ### Control
 - Set the `Game Window Name` for the target game you want to run
-- `Start Auto-Attack` and `Enable HP/MP Check` can be ticked to be enabled when bot starts.
+- `Start Auto-Attack` and `Enable HP/MP Check` and `Enable Auto Buff` can be ticked to be enabled when bot starts.
 - `Start Bot` starts the bot.
 - Stop bot via Alt-Tab `Stop Bot` button.
 - Alternatively use `F11` to start and `ESC` to stop.